3dcitydb/3dcitydb-docs/source/impexp/import-filters/import-list.rst

    Import list filter for import operations.

-Import lists are simple comma-separated values (CSV) files that contains the identifiers of the city objects to be imported or skipped.
+Import lists are simple comma-separated values (CSV) files that contain the identifiers of the city objects to be imported or skipped.
 Each identifier must be put on a separate line (row) of the file, and each line may contain additional values (columns) separated by a delimiter (typically a single reserved character such